NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 		D-Pad -> move in any of the 8 directions and navigate through the menu.
 		Start -> Navigate trhough game intro and open/close the ingame menu.
 		A -> Select items from the menu.
 Interact with chests and NPCs.
-		X -> Attack
+		X -> Attack.
 		B -> Use equipped item.
-Hold it to charge the stamina bar.
+Hold it to charge the stamina bar (if equipped).
 Use Pokemon special ability.
-		Z -> Use Pokemon special ability.
+		Z -> Cast Pokémon Special Ability in combat.

 	DEBUG MODE:

 		F1 -> Display navigation map.
 		F2 -> Display Hookshot navigation map.
 		F10 -> Display colliders.
-		X -> Lower Pokemon HP in combat.
+		X -> Lower Pokémon HP in combat.
-		Z -> Triggers Ability Cooldown in combat.
+		Z -> Cast the special Ability in combat.

+OBJECTIVE

+	The main objective of this Vertical Slice is to show you the potential of our game through the core mechanics.
+We have divided it into 3 different parts:
+		1st STAGE -> we are in Kakariko Village.
+Fight agains some soldiers to reach the "magic hole".

+		2nd STAGE -> We are teletransported into the Victory Road of Hoenn, a beautiful region of the Pokémon World.
+Link is confused, so he will explore this big cave to come back to his home.
+			     - FIRST FLOOR > explore this level until achieve the hookshot inside a big chest.
+You will be able to pass across the broken bridges, with the help of sudowoodos (the Pokémon Tree)
+			     - SECOND FLOOR > big rocks will block your path, so take the bombs inside the other big chest and place them next to the rocks.
+You will wake up the slept golems, and will chase you annoy them.
+		3rd STAGE -> Wou will be in the combat arena, where Brendan will give you a little taste of an intense Pokémon Combat.

+THE POKÉMON COMBAT

+	You will have 3 Pokémon with a melee and a special attack, that will do more damage to the Pokémon enemy.
+The special attack has got a cooldown time to be cast again.
+At the moment, enemy IA won't attack you.
+It's only a test to see how this mechanic will work. (different Pokémon with different attacks & types that will do more or less damage depending the Pokémon).

 CHANGELOG